go-dataspace/run-dsp/docs/usage/client.md

 ## Dependencies

-The client depdends on a running RUN-DSP instance, with the control service enabled, as this client does all its operations via or on this instance.
+The client depends on a running RUN-DSP instance, with the control service enabled, as this client does all its operations via or on this instance.
 This client will not do dataspace operations itself, but offloads those to RUN-DSP.